 1 teaspoon vanilla extract

-Optional: whipped cocnut-cream (coconut cream, maple syrup, and vanilla extract), roasted kabocha seeds, nuts, raisins, chocolate chips, and/or icing for decoration.
+Optional: whipped coconut-cream (coconut cream, maple syrup, and vanilla extract), roasted kabocha seeds, nuts, raisins, chocolate chips, and/or icing for decoration.

 Ramekins, small Pyrex dishes, or 9″ pie tin